marifyo/fggcosha/about.md

 Honesty is all our pride
 Feminine, grace and love of beauty
 All that is good is nurtured here
-We strive for ever higher standard
+We strive for ever higher standards
 Grow in strength from year to year
 {% endhighlight %}